 The USA, Australia, Italy and Germany are the other nations to qualify four riders for the event.
-The American team have announced their long list, but not yet finalised their selection.
-The long list includes Ruth Winder, a rider who has shown herself to be in excellent shape when riding for her trade team Trek Segafredo.
-Lauren Stephens, Leah Thomas and Tayler Wiles are also strong climbers who could play important parts in a supporting role for Winder.
+The American team includes Ruth Winder, a rider who has shown herself to be in excellent shape when riding for her trade team Trek Segafredo.
+Leah Thomas is also a strong climber who could play an important part in a supporting role for Winder.
 Coryn Rivera is another great option for the USA should the race finish in a small bunch sprint.

-Uber talent Chloe Dygert is also in the long list, and if she has recovered from her crash in the time trial at the Imola World Championships she will going to Tokyo for both the time trial and pursuit on the track.
+Uber talent Chloe Dygert is also selected, and if she has recovered from her crash in the time trial at the Imola World Championships she will be going to Tokyo for the road race, time trial and pursuit on the track.
 On the road, she is a bit of an unknown quantity, seeing as she is yet to race in Europe this year.
 However, Dygert has proven she can peak at the right time for big events and she can’t be underestimated.
-Final selection for the USA team is going to be tough, we’re glad the decision isn’t in our hands...

 Amanda Spratt is a strong climber who will lead the Australian outfit, with Grace Brown being a rider with the potential to go for a long-range attack.
 Young talent Sarah Gigante will also be an asset to the team in the mountains, as will Tiffany Cromwell who can use her wealth of experience to play a super domestique role.